 Also, since early 2004, they have adopted Biodynamic viticulture and biodynamic practices in as many vineyards as practicable.
 Because fairly esoteric grape varieties are preferred, it has not always been possible to find growers of these varieties who are equally passionate about Biodynamic practice.
 The Doon team believes this practice gives them the best opportunity to produce the most distinctive and interesting, and in a word, the most vibrant wines possible.

-The winery typically allows for a pre-fermentation cold soak of 5-10 days and makes microscopic observation that the indigenous yeast species is appropriate for the conduct of a clean and complete fermentation.
-The technique of pied de cuve is utilized, whereby they pre-harvest a portion of the grapes and allow them to “go wild”, and then inoculate the main batch with this starter culture.
-Punchdowns are done in the open-top tanks and for more robust, rustic varieties, the technique known as délestage, or rack-and-return, which is the removal and return of fermenting juice from the tank.
+Fermentation: typically allow for a pre-fermentation cold soak of 5-10 days and make certain through microscopic observation that indigenous yeast species is appropriate for the conduct of a clean and complete fermentation.
+Using the technique of pied de cuve, whereby they will pre-harvest a portion of the grapes and allow them to “go wild,” and then inoculate the main batch with this starter culture.
+Punch down the caps of the ferments in open-top tanks and for more robust, rustic varieties, utilize the technique known as délestage, or rack-and-return, which is the removal and return of fermenting juice from the tank.
 Long cuvaisons, around 30 days, sometimes longer and ideally with warm temperatures, especially at the fermentation’s dénouement.

 They selectively practice microbullage, or micro-oxygenation of the wine, post-fermentation, to help give additional structure to the wine.

 Blending: Assembling the blends early in the life of the wine as possible, but also delaying the completion of malolactic fermentation at least until spring if possible (this allows them to bottle the wines with typically much lower levels of total SO2).